glenn@gbs-designs.co.uk

 Party Wall Surveyor Party Wall Surveyor Party Wall Surveyor Party Wall Surveyor

-Trained by the Faculty of Party Wall Surveyors, we are Party Wall Surveyors able to provide Party Wall surveying services.
-As such, we are qualified to act impartially as:
+Registered with the Royal Institution of Chartered Surveyors and the Pyramus & Thisbe Society, we are Party Wall Surveyors able to provide Party Wall Awards (aka Party Wall Agreements) and Party Wall Surveying Services.
+As such, we are qualified to act impartially and as:

-Party Wall Surveyor for the Building Owner (the persons wishing to carry out the works)
+Party Wall Surveyor for the Building Owner/s (the person or people wishing to carry out the works)

 Party Wall Surveyor for the Adjoining Owner/s (owners of the neighbouring properties)